nnethercote/nnethercote.github.io/_posts/2022-02-25-how-to-speed-up-the-rust-compiler-in-2022.md

 wins in lots of benchmarks.

-[hashbrown #305](https://github.com/rust-lang/hashbrown/pull/305): rustc uses hash tables heaviy, and I discovered that approximately one third of all non-modifying hash table lookups are on an empty table! `hashbrown` would nonetheless hash the inputs and perform a normal lookup in the case.
+[hashbrown #305](https://github.com/rust-lang/hashbrown/pull/305): rustc uses hash tables heavily, and I discovered that approximately one third of all non-modifying hash table lookups are on an empty table! `hashbrown` would nonetheless hash the inputs and perform a normal lookup in the case.
 This PR changed it to fail immediately if the table is empty, for one win of 11% and